MattiaFanan/k8s-notes/04-daemonsets/2-mechanics/03-typical-use-cases.md

 | Job processing queue | Deployment + HPA |
 | Application that needs N replicas across the cluster | Deployment |
 | Per-user or per-tenant workload | Namespace + Deployment |
+%comment try not to use acronims out of the blue like HPA
 ### Best Practices

 - **Run DaemonSet Pods with explicit resource requests/limits**: a misconfigured monitoring agent on 200 nodes can exhaust the cluster.